Out of the Fog: Strategies to Prevent Brain Fog and Sharpen Cognitive Function

 Biotoxins and neurotoxins are environmental toxins that can poison our physical and mental health.
 As toxins penetrate the blood-brain barrier, they are free to circulate throughout the body – including the brain!
 Once there, the glial cells that work to defend the nerves and brain cells from damage are compromised and unable to do their job.
 Although the symptoms vary, a common complaint of someone diagnosed with some form of toxicity is brain fog.

 Solution: Eliminating biotoxins and neurotoxins from your home is the first step in any detoxification process.
 This may mean professional removal of mold-infested areas, air purification, and a change to buying “green” products that do not contain harmful ingredients like pesticides and other toxic ingredients.
 You’ll also need to make changes to your diet to exclude food items that may contribute to leaky gut.
 A compromised gut lining will allow more toxic substances to circulate through your body instead of being eliminated.
-If you have symptoms of brain fog talk to your physician about whether getting tested for the presence of biotoxins or neurotoxins make sense for you.
+If you have symptoms of brain fog talk to your physician about whether getting tested for the presence of biotoxins or neurotoxins makes sense for you.

 3. Sleep Disorders